XOR-LIFE/node-production/README.md

 And you will be prompted to enter your password, after login type `exit`.

-**Note: It is not recommended to enter your password on the command-line because it will be stored in the shell history file and can be viewed later on by an attacker.**
+**Note: It is not recommended to enter your password on the command-line because it will be stored in the shell history file and can be viewed later on by an attacker, instead, use above command and enter your password inside mongo shell.**

 <br>